 - Mechanical Royalties: The author of a song has the right to be paid every time a copy of that song is made (or “mechanically reproduced”).
 So the record label or individual reproducing the song must pay the writer a fee per song, per copy manufactured.
 In Canada that fee is 8.1 cents and determined by an agreement between the recording and publishing industries, and the in US it is 9.1 cents and determined by legislation.
 Sign up with CMRRA in Canada and the Harry Fox Agency in the USA.

 - Synchronization Licensing Fees: Similar to a Master Use License, but for the writer and owner of the Musical Work Copyright.
 The synchronized song also generates performance income every time the television show, commercial, or film containing the composition is performed.
-In other words, the “backend” revenue from performance royalties can often far outweigh the “up front” sync fee, if the television show or film is played thousands of time around the world.
-A good example is the Cheers theme song “Where Everybody Knows Your Name”, which was written by struggling songwriter Gary Portnoy.
-The up front synch fee paid to use the composition in Cheers was quite modest, but the “backend” performance royalties as a result of Cheers airing so many times in so many countries has made Mr. Portnoy a millionaire several times over.
+In other words, the “backend” revenue from performance royalties can often far outweigh the “up front” sync fee.
+If the television show or film is played thousands of times around the world.
+A good example is the Cheers theme song “Where Everybody Knows Your Name”.
+This was written by struggling songwriter Gary Portnoy.
+The upfront synch fee paid to use the composition in Cheers was quite modest.
+However, the “backend” performance royalties as a result of Cheers airing so many times in so many countries have made Mr. Portnoy a millionaire several times over.